 - Set goals – setting realistic goals, professionally and personally, provides motivation as well as structuring your activities to ensure you are not overwhelmed by excessive expectations, and provides a roadmap to ensure you achieve success.

-- Find joy – dopamine, described as the ‘feel-good’ hormone, is released when we experience joy, whether triggered by exercise or through taking part in hobbies and activities that make us happy.
-Carving out specific time in the day for these activities helps to reduce stress.
+- Find joy – dopamine, described as the ‘feel-good hormone, is released when we experience joy, whether triggered by exercise or through taking part in hobbies and activities that make us happy.
+Carving out specific times in the day for these activities helps to reduce stress.